Marcelo Santiago, Chief of Staff for PRIDE, EMEA, shares his insights on the global impact that PRIDE Cisco has made over the last year.

 Internally, Marcelo has pioneered PRIDE’s inaugural impact report, providing a comprehensive overview of the network’s achievements, membership growth, and employee sentiment.
 Marcelo says, “Our annual impact report serves as a testament to our collective efforts and enables us to share valuable insights with sponsors, fostering ongoing support and collaboration.”

 Marcelo credits Radius with equipping him with the tools to drive impact within PRIDE Cisco, particularly in areas like branding and engaging with executive sponsors.
-He emphasises the
+He emphasises the importance of learning from peers facing similar challenges, and says, “Sharing experiences and strategies for overcoming obstacles has been invaluable in advancing our initiatives.”

 Back to News